-Heart Rate Based Training
+Heart Rate Based Endurance Training

-B. Measuring Resting Heart Rate (HRrest)
+C. Measuring Resting Heart Rate (HRrest)

 HRrest should be measured 2 to 5 minutes after waking while still in bed.
 HRrest be can higher with illness and overtraining.

-C. Determining Maximum Heart Rate (HRmax)
+D. Determining Maximum Heart Rate (HRmax)

 Determining HRmax is not as easy as measuring HRrest.
 Directly measuring HRmax is the most accurate method, but it requires an intense effort to achieve a maximal level of exertion.
 Many people estimate HRmax based on age and other factors.
 Estimated HRmax can differ from measured HRmax by as much as 10 beats/min in some individuals.